Portfolio > Two Friends (2020 - 2022)

 2022

 My current body of work consists of a series of visual essays about my battle with nonbinary queerness.
 My self-discovery of queerness has come through a lot of internal struggle and argument.
 I found myself at a crossroads, an x/y axis if you will.
 On the x axis I have gay/straight, on the y male/ female.
 As things stand, I’ve sat myself down somewhere in the middle.
 This is the point from which I investigate and I argue with myself.
 The argument?
 Am I, or am I not a liar?
 As the topic is multifaceted, it requires a multi-pronged approach.
-Each piece in this series seeks to approach this debate from a different angle in order to come to a conclusion which takes into account; history, memory, risk, deception and feeling.
+Each piece in this series seeks to approach this debate from a different angle in order to come to a conclusion which takes into account; history, evidence, risk, deception and feeling.